sjsu-library/unionist/_items/unionist--text-0035.md

 pid: unionist--text-0035
 title: The Hartford Times in a sentence of seven lines
 bibliographicCitation: "<em>The Unionist</em> 1833-08-08"
-bibliographicCitation.republished: "<em>The Hartford Times</em>"
+bibliographicCitationRepublished: "<em>The Hartford Times</em>"
 fullIssueSequenceNumber: 1833-08-08 p02.21
 creator: Charles C. Burleigh
-date.created: '1833-08-08'
+dateCreated: '1833-08-08'
 description: The Hartord Times' opposition
 language: English
 publisher: The Unionist